 You are eligible to apply for the search year visa if in the previous 3 years:

 These are the most common cases.
-Here you can see a complete list of who is eligible for the search year visa.
+Amongst other things, you can find the conditions of who is eligible for the visa here.

 The application processes